 MEET ANDREW

 Born and raised on Oʻahu, Andrew has lived in Pālolo since childhood and attended St. Patrick School in Kaimukī from kindergarten through eighth grade.
-The son of immigrants from Laos, he grew up watching his parents work tirelessly to build a better life for their family — an experience that shaped his belief that our community deserves representation from someone who understands real struggles and everyday challenges.
+The son of immigrants from Laos, he grew up watching his parents work tirelessly to build a better life for their family, an experience that shaped his belief that our community deserves representation from someone who understands real struggles and everyday challenges.

-Andrew’s commitment to service is reflected in both his education and professional experience.
-He earned a Bachelor’s degree in American Studies from the University of Hawaiʻi at Mānoa, where he studied how history, public policy, and lived experience intersect.
-Through this work, he developed a deep understanding that meaningful progress begins with awareness — recognizing that people come from different backgrounds, face different challenges, and experience opportunity differently.
-To Andrew, equity means creating practical solutions that respond to real needs and improve lives.
+Andrew’s commitment to service is grounded in both his education and professional experience.
+He earned a Bachelor’s degree in American Studies and a Master’s degree in Public Administration from the University of Hawaiʻi at Mānoa, where he studied how history, public policy, and lived experience intersect.
+He learned that meaningful progress begins with awareness and clear communication, a perspective that continues to shape how he approaches public service and decision-making today.

 Andrew attended St. Patrick School in Kaimukī from 2001-2010